algolia/api-clients-playground/dotnet/README.md

 ## .NET environment setup

-You can skip this part if you already have the .NET Core 7.x framework installed.
+You can skip this part if you already have the .NET 7.x installed.

-### .NET Core SDK 7.x
+### .NET 7.x

-Download and install the .NET Core SDK from [.NET Downloads](https://dotnet.microsoft.com/en-us/download).
+Download and install the .NET from [.NET Downloads](https://dotnet.microsoft.com/en-us/download).

 If you have problems with the installation on MacOS, consult the [Known issues](https://github.com/dotnet/core/tree/main/release-notes/7.0) topic for the version you have installed.